williamShuppert/williamShuppert/README.md

 ### Hey I'm Will! 👋

-:computer: I'm a computer science student at the University of Cincinnati.
+:computer: I'm a computer science student at Miami University.

 :books: I want to continue to keep learning and growing my skill set!